phil-baldassari3/DmelSpeciation/README.md

 seq_diff.py --->
 This is a script to compare sequence differentiation of seq (text) files.
 This script loops through a directory of sequences, opens and reads each file into a dictionary.
 Then through zip loops, the script compares the differences in sequences and prints a dataframe.
 This is still a work in progress.

+seq_diff2.py --->
+Same as seq_diff.py except all calculations are performed outside of the looping.